Brazos River: History

 In 1822, the lower river valley of the Brazos River became one of the major Anglo-American settlement sites in Texas.
 This was one of the first English-speaking colonies along the Brazos and was founded by Stephen F. Austin at San Felipe de Austin.
 In 1836, Texas declared independence from Mexico at Washington-on-the-Brazos, a settlement in now Washington County that is known as "the birthplace of Texas".
 Brazos River was also the scene of a battle between the Texas Navy and Mexican Navy during the Texas Revolution.
 Texas Navy ship Independence was defeated by one Mexican vessel.

 When it was first named by European explorers is unclear, since it was often confused with the Colorado River not far to the south, but it was certainly seen by René-Robert Cavelier, Sieur de La Salle.
 Later Spanish accounts call it Los Brazos de Dios (the arms of God), for which name several different explanations were given, all involving it being the first water to be found by desperately thirsty parties.
 In 1842, Indian commissioner of Texas, Ethan Stroud established a trading post on this river.

 The river was important for navigation before and after the American Civil War, and steamboats sailed as far up the river as Washington-on-the-Brazos.
 While attempts to improve commercial navigation on the river continued, railroads proved more reliable.
 The Brazos River also flooded, often seriously, on a regular basis before a piecemeal levee system was replaced, notably in 1913 when a massive flood affected the course of the river.
 The river is primarily important today as a source of water for power, irrigation, and recreation.
 The water is administered by the Brazos River Authority.

+The mouth of the river was diverted in 1929.

 The 2000 book, Sandbars and Sternwheelers: Steam Navigation on the Brazos by Pamela A. Puryear and Nath Winfield, Jr., with introduction by J. Milton Nance, examines the early vessels that attempted to navigate the Brazos.

 On June 2, 2016, the rising of the river required evacuations for portions of Brazoria County.